i-doit/scripts/CONTRIBUTING.md

 ## Coding guidelines

 There are no specific coding guidelines for shell scripts.
-But we encourage you to follow common guidelines specified by the shellcheck community.
+But we encourage you to follow common guidelines specified by the ShellCheck community.
 See their [wiki pages for details](https://github.com/koalaman/shellcheck/wiki/Checks).

-Run `make shellcheck` to check your code.
+Run `make lint-shell` to check your code.
 This makes sure your code follows the coding guidelines mentioned above.
 If any error/warning occurs please fix it before sending a pull request.

 Don't forget to add new shell scripts to the [`Makefile`](Makefile).
-This is necessary for some make rules like `make shellsheck`.
+This is necessary for some make rules like `make lint-shell`.

 If there are any questions just [raise an issue](https://github.com/bheisig/i-doit-scripts/issues).